-The description of the implementation process and experience of the three participating organizations was guided by Sawang and Unsworth's implementation effectiveness model (2011).
-The model identifies financial resource availability and top management support for implementation as important criteria for proper implementation of policies and practices to improve FLS.
+Our results confirm the relevance of the main elements of the Sawang and Unsworth's model, while suggesting the need for some adaptation of the model.
 The presence of an onsite team dedicated to official languages issues also facilitated the implementation of changes.
 This study confirmed that shared perceptions of an organization's employees impact the organizational climate for the implementation of new practices.
 In our study, when managers and employees considered FLS to be a priority, and felt supported in the implementation of new initiatives, the organization's climate for change was positive.
 However, in organizations with limited bilingual staff and few clients requiring services in French, it is less likely that the organizational climate for the improvement of FLS will be favourable.

-Figure: Adapted Implementation Effectiveness Model Human Resources availability Financial Building awareness and availability allyship Implementation Implementation Implementation attitude toward policies and effectiveness climate future adoption practices Needs assessment Top management and action plan support
+Figure: Adapted Implementation Effectiveness Model Human Resources availability Financial Building awareness and availability allyship Implementation Implementation Implementation attitude toward policies and effectiveness climate future adoption practices Needs Top management assessment and action plan support